wLoup/myresume/index.md

 - 2016~2018  College students competition of Badminton, the Third Place in national competition & the First Place in the city level competition

 ## SKILLS
-- Languages   English, Fluent (TOEFL 86 , CET-6 passed)
+- Languages   -English, Fluent (TOEFL 86 , CET-6 passed)
-- IT skills   proficiency in R, also use Python、Html、VBA、SQL
+- IT skills   -proficiency in R, also use Python、Html、VBA、SQL
-              some basic Machine Learning algorithms
+              -some basic Machine Learning algorithms